 Investing as a teenager provides you with a significant financial advantage as you get older.
-Not only do you have more time for funds to accumulate, but you can benefit from compound interest and youth tax breaks.
+You have more time than most investors to set aside funds for retirement, you can benefit more from compound interest, and you can even enjoy youth tax breaks.

-Furthermore, investing as a teenager gives you valuable investing experience for later in life.
-However, figuring out how to start investing as a minor can be difficult.
-You will need an adult you trust to help you set up and manage accounts.
+Figuring out how to start investing as a minor can be difficult, but you can do it.
+But you will need help.
+Specifically, at the onset, you’ll need an adult you trust to help you set up and manage accounts.

-Let’s take a look at how to invest as a teenager, the types of investments teenagers should consider and the best investments for teenagers.
+Let’s take a look at how to invest as a teenager.
+This full primer will go over everything you’ll need, from how to get started to the types of investments teenagers should consider to the best investments for teenagers.

 How Old Do You Have to Be to Invest in Stocks?

-If you want to learn how to invest as a teenager or minor under the age of majority in your state, you need to open a custodial account through a number of the best investing apps for beginners.
+If you want to learn how to invest as a teenager or minor under the age of majority in your state, you should open a custodial account through a number of the best investing apps for beginners.

 What is a Custodial Account & How Does One Work?

-A custodial account acts as a type of financial account an adult maintains for another person, often a minor.
-The two basic types of custodial accounts are the Uniform Transfer to Minors Act (UTMA) accounts and Uniform Gifts to Minors Act (UGMA) accounts.
+A custodial account acts as a type of financial account an adult maintains for another person, usually a minor.
+There are two basic types of custodial account:

 You can set up Uniform Transfer to Minors Act (UTMA) accounts with a large variety of various types of investment accounts.